sassy-ankit/learning-webpack/README.md

 Loaders are commonly used for transpiling ES2015/ES6 code to older ES5 code (which is supported by all the browsers).
 Also css, images and all different types of files can be handled with the help of 'module loaders'.

-* Lets start with first commonly used loader `babel-loader`:
+I) Lets start with first commonly used loader `babel-loader`:
   * `babel-loader` is used to transpile js files from ES2015/ES6 to ES5.
   * We need three seperate module to get babel working in webpack viz. `babel-loader`, `babel-core` and `babel-present-env`